DavePearce/JBuildFS/README.md

 know its key-value and this is given by the `id` parameter.
 In this particular case, we don't actually care that much about it.

-### Sources & Sinks
+#### Sources

 A content source is an instance of `Content.Source`, and provides an API for reading structured content out of a store.
-A content sink is an instance of `Content.Sink`, and provides an API for writing structured content into the store.
-Content sources and sinks are hierarchically structured into a tree-like organisation (roughly similar to that of a file system).
+Content sources (and sinks) are hierarchically structured into a tree-like organisation (roughly similar to that of a file system).
 The following illustrates a simple method for reading a `Point` out of an arbitrary source:

 ```Java
  public static Point read(Content.Source source) throws IOException {